nikitam25/chess-AI/README.md

 # chess-AI
-A simple but smart chess AI using HTML, Javascript, JQuery, and CSS.
+A simple but smart chess AI using the minimax algorithm and Alpha-Beta pruning.
-Not too heavy on the HTML but to understand the code a substancial Javascript and JQuery knowledge is required.
-All the code is in the file index.html.
-I made it this way to reduce confusion about file referencing.

 # UI
 download then run index.html.